 Tips for Smudging

-The art of smudging is a sacred act and Grandmother Walks on Water says these are some things to keep in mind.
+The art of smudging is a sacred act and Grandmother Walks on Water says these are some things to keep in mind before starting the ritual.

 - Hold sacredness and respect when connecting with the plant people who help you in this ceremony and when you pray.